darksworm/DBAAgent/README.md

 `Listing` with fields for title, price, description, images, location and timestamp.

+## Start Scraping From The Web UI

+You can trigger a scrape directly from the UI and watch progress live.
+The app streams updates via SSE and batches DB inserts so results appear quickly.

+1. Start the stack and web app (see Docker instructions below), then open http://localhost:8000
+2. Enter one or more start URLs and click "Start".
+3. The status panel shows inserted counts and errors; the results grid refreshes automatically as new items are ingested.

 ## Running Locally with Docker

 The repository includes a Docker setup for local development.
 It provides a Postgres database and an application container with all Python dependencies.